Code-Institute-Submissions/Milestone-Project-156/README.md

 - ### Accesibility
 All images come with descriptive text.
 The website is optimised for screen readers and allows users with impaired vision to zoom in/out anytime.

+- ### Features left to implement
+Modal forms to instantly send relevant e-mails to users when they submit for service plan or newsletter.

 ## Technologies Used